-- 1. Translate the Public Notice Two (PN-2) and any subsequent public notices into Spanish and publish in a paper serving the local community. - 2.
+- 1. Translate the Public Notice Two (PN-2) and any subsequent public notices into Spanish and publish in a (if available Spanish-language) paper serving the local community. - 2.
 Provide interpretive services at any public meeting or public hearing, if requested. - 3.
 Interact with members of the LEP community using certified interpreters, when needed and feasible.